NYAA: New York Academy of Art, Tribeca Historic District

 TriBeCa, New York City,Graduate Art School

-The New York Academy of Art (NYAA), founded in 1982 by Andy Warhol, is a Graduate School whose program is focused on intensive technical but progressive training in representational and figurative arts.
-The NYAA project represents a long productive collaboration between the NYAA’s Leadership and TRA studio, which started in 2001 when the 42,000 sq ft historical Italianate loft building, designed by Benjamin Warner in 1861 and later occupied by the Academy in 1990, suffered a fire which destroyed approximately 50% of the interior.
+The New York Academy of Art, founded by Andy Warhol, is a Graduate Art School housed in an 1861 Landmarked loft building.
+The NYAA project represents a long collaboration between the NYAA’s and TRA studio, which started in 2001 when the 42,000 sq ft historical Italianate loft building, suffered a fire which destroyed approximately 50% of the interior.

-The 2014 Master Plan focuses on the building interior and on life safety issues devising a long term strategy schedule that allows for the work to be done, in multiple phases, during the ten summer weeks.
-The new organization simplifies circulation, clarifies way-finding, provides a diverse range of flexible gallery spaces and offers the necessary programmatic ambiguity to ensure long term growth strategies within the existing footprint.
+The 2014 Master Plan devised a long-term strategy schedule that allows for the work to be phased during the ten summer weeks.
+The new organization simplifies circulation, clarifies way-finding, provides a diverse range of flexible gallery spaces and offered the necessary programmatic ambiguity to ensure long term growth strategies within the existing footprint.

 The restored façade, completely transformed the way the Institution presents itself to the Community and the overall perception of what was called, during one of the LPC’s Hearings, the last “bleak block” in Tribeca.